bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.1.x
-- Fixed bug that could lead to memoryleak
+- Fixed bug that could lead to memoryleak.
+Thanks to plux/angry creative for patch.
 -

 #### Version 1.1.5